-Veteran pass rusher Junior Galette visits the Seahawks
+Seahawks bring in veteran pass rusher Junior Galette for a visit

 The Seahawks are continuing to look to veterans to beef up their defensive line.

-In their attempt to continue adding to a pass rush that looms as one of the team’s bigger question marks, the Seahawks are bringing in veteran end Junior Galette for a visit Tuesday.
+In their quest to improve a pass rush that looms as one of the team’s bigger question marks, the Seahawks are bringing in veteran end Junior Galette for a visit Tuesday.

 Several national outlets reported the visit and Galette himself confirmed it via Twitter.

-Galette has 34.5 sacks in a six-year NFL career that dates to 2010 but he also missed the entire 2015 and 2016 seasons due to Achilles tendon injuries.
-He recovered to play all 16 games last year for Washington making three sacks.
+Galette has 34.5 sacks in a six-year NFL career that dates to 2010, but he also missed the entire 2015 and 2016 seasons due to Achilles tendon injuries.
+He recovered to play all 16 games last year for Washington, making three sacks.
 He also was suspended for two games in 2015 for violating the league’s personal conduct policy after being arrested on a misdemeanor domestic assault charge that was later dropped.

 Galette also has visited the Rams.